 Choosing the Right HIIT App

 Test before committing.
-HIIT is demanding enough that the wrong app creates a negative association with interval training itself.
-Find the format that makes you look forward to your next session.
+HIIT is demanding enough that the wrong app can create a negative association with interval training itself.
+The right one should lower the cost of showing up, make the session easy to start, and still give you a reason to return next week.

 Overlooked Factors in HIIT App Selection